shamlyaa/waiting-room-sample-app/README.md

 - network-test.js contains the logic to run the pre-call test.
 It uses [OpenTok Network Test](https://www.npmjs.com/package/opentok-network-test-js).
 The running time of the test is set by default to around 30 seconds.
 The longer it runs, the more accurate results, you will get.
 - quality-test-results.js and connectivity-test-results are two files to parse the results and show the results to the participant on screen
 - test-progress.js contains some utility to show and hide the progress of the pre-call test.
+- quality-test-error.js handles the logic to display the result of a failed quality test

+## Pre-call test

+We will use the [network test](https://www.npmjs.com/package/opentok-network-test-js) npm module to check that the participant has connectivity to Vonage Video API logging, messaging, media, and API servers; as well as to check expected quality during the call.
+For the sake of simplicity, we will only run a precall test on our participants but not on the Host.
+The precall test results also provide a recommended resolution and a [MOS score](https://www.npmjs.com/package/opentok-network-test-js#mos-estimates) from 0 to 4.5.
+Given that this is a bit subjective, we will add the ability to decide whether we want to display the preferred Resolution and a result label based on the MOS score i.e. (Good, Bad, Excellent..).
+You can decide whether to include the recommended resolution and the score label by toggling the `addFeedback` variable under /src/variables.js.